womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/1-intro-to-polygon.md

 title: Intro to Polygon
 description: Learn about Ethereum scaling solutions, particularly Polygon, and reasons developers choose to use Polygon.
 optional: false
+tweet: "Learn about @ethereum and layer-1 vs layer-2 scaling solutions with #30DaysofWeb3 @womenbuildweb3 🔗"
 ---

 ## Ethereum Scaling Solutions